-To be eligible for 2013-14 JBC Network participation, the author must have a book, published between September 2012 and December 2013, that creates a program of Jewish interest.
-The application process includes a participation/distribution fee and the submission of 100 review copies of the author’s book by the beginning of May.
+To be eligible for 2014-2015 JBC Network participation, the author must have a book published between October 2013 and December 2014 that creates a program of Jewish interest.
+The application process includes a participation/distribution fee and the submission of 100 review copies of the author’s book by the end of April.
 An author may submit an shareable e-book in lieu of the review copies, but this is not recommended.
 Review copies are distributed to JBC Network members and are used in the author selection process.
 Many communities also use the JBC Network books as a resource when buying for their book fairs.

 The Jewish Book Council’s role is to provide the platform for the author presentations and to coordinate the scheduling of appearances based upon the requests received from its Network membership.

 Conference: The annual JBC Network conference includes five Meet the Author sessions, consisting of rapid-fire two-minute pitches from authors.
 Authors are thoroughly coached in their pitches by a member of the Jewish Book Council staff.
 The conference, May 27-29 at Hebrew Union College in Manhattan, marks the start of the JBC Network programming year.
 It is the easiest entry point into the author's work and presentation style for program coordinators, allowing authors to make the connections necessary to attract invitations to member communities.
 While conference fees are included in the registration process, the author/publisher are responsible for arranging the author's travel.